uaraven/litterbox/docs/filters.md

    - `tag` - if not null, tag the event with this string
    - `log` - if true will log the syscall

+You must specify only `paths` or `addresses`.
+If both are specified, the `addresses` field will be ignored